 New User

-The following User Role tables reflect the test Service Requests that must be executed by a new Party seeking to undertake UEPT.
+The following User Role tables reflect the test Service Requests that must be executed by a new Party seeking to undertake UEPT, unless the Testing Participant has descoped a subset of Service Requests and this subset has been agreed with DCC or, where referred to the Panel, has been determined by the Panel.
 The tests are those indicated as ‘Mandatory, Mandatory SMETS1 and Mandatory SMETS2+’ in the CV column, for which they must be executed for each specific User Role.
 Those indicated as ‘Mandatory’ must be executed in respect of a SMETS1 Device and a SMETS2+ Device.
 Those indicated as ‘Mandatory SMETS1’ must be executed in respect of a SMETS1 Device.
 Those indicated as ‘Mandatory SMETS2+’ must be executed in respect of a SMETS2+ Device.
 Where the test Service Requests are indicated as N/A there is no requirement to test during execution of the test scenarios.

-Existing User seeking to send Service Request to SMETS1 Devices
+Additional SR Testing

-The Service Request tests that must be executed if a Testing Participant has already completed UEPT and is seeking to send Service Requests to SMETS 1 Devices in a particular User Role (Eligibility Testing), as set out in clause 4.3 of the UTSAD, are those indicated as ‘Mandatory or Mandatory SMETS1 ’ in the CV column for the relevant User Role.
-Those indicated as ‘Mandatory’ must only be executed in respect of a SMETS1 Device and those indicated as ‘Mandatory SMETS1’ must only be executed in respect of a SMETS1 Device.
-Where the test Service Requests are indicated as N/A there is no requirement to test during execution of the test scenarios.
+Where a Party is seeking to become an Eligible User for Service Request(s) that they have not successfully previously completed UEPT for in that same User Role, then they must be executed where indicated by User Role and ‘Mandatory’, ‘Mandatory SMETS1’ or ‘Mandatory SMETS2+’ in the CV column in the table below.
+Those indicated as ‘Mandatory’ must be executed in respect of a SMETS1 Device and a SMETS2+ Device.
+Those indicated as ‘Mandatory SMETS1’ must be executed in respect of a SMETS1 Device.
+Those indicated as ‘Mandatory SMETS2+’ must be executed in respect of a SMETS2+ Device.
+Where the test Service Requests are indicated as N/A there is no requirement to test during execution of the test scenarios:

-Existing User seeking to send Service Requests that access R2.0 functionality

-For SMETS2+ when executing Additive UEPT for R2.0, the Service Requests that must be executed are as listed below and need to be executed where indicated by User Role and ‘Mandatory’ or ‘Mandatory SMETS2+’ in the CV column:

-Service Requests for Single Band Comms Hub – 2.1, 6.2.2, 6.2.3, 6.2.10, 6.5, 6.8, 6.15.1, 6.21, 6.22, 6.23, 6.26, 6.27, 14.1

-Service Requests for Dual Band Comms Hub – 6.28, 6.29, 6.30, 6.31, 6.32

-Service Requests which are not mandatory but can be executed by a User for that User Role if they wish are indicated by ‘N/A’ in the DUIS Matrix.

-Those indicated as ‘Mandatory’ must only be executed in respect of a SMETS2+ Device.

-Existing User Seeking to send Service Requests that access November 19 functionality

-For SMETS2+ if a Testing Participant has already completed UEPT and is executing Additive UEPT for November 19, the Service Requests that must be executed in a particular User Role are those indicated as ‘Mandatory’ or ‘Mandatory SMETS2+’ in the CV column for the relevant User Role and are listed below:

-Service Request for Read Auxiliary Load Control Switch Data – 7.7

-Service Request for Communications Hub Status – 8.14.3 and 8.14.4

 8.1.5 Import Supplier (IS) User Role